circonus/docs/content/circonus/on-premises/installation/installation.md

 1. Navigate to the API Tokens section of the web portal, e.g. https://circonus.example.com/account/circonus/tokens
 1. From the Menu at top right, choose *New User Token*.
 This will create a new API token, tied to your user account.
+Ensure that the token has Admin privilege and a Default App State of "Allow".
 You may wish to promote this token to an Account token, such that it is associated with the entire `circonus` account.
-If you do so, make sure to set the Default App State to "allow" after promoting.
+If you do so, make sure to set the Default App State to "Allow" after promoting.
 1. Install the broker package on the desired host and follow the [broker installation instructions](/circonus/administration/enterprise-brokers#installation).
    * Fill in `CIRCONUS_AUTH_TOKEN` with the API token created above.